stuyspec/stuyspec2017/README.md

 | <img src="https://s-media-cache-ak0.pinimg.com/736x/9d/31/e0/9d31e0c2442c02b1dac172285ad61afc.jpg" align="left" height="100" > | Cathy Cai | CFA Developer | ccai1 | ccai1@stuy.edu |
 | <img src="http://1.bp.blogspot.com/-2cl0a37VYPY/Vova8h-D_NI/AAAAAAAAAeY/CPr_Ivr7fpU/s1600/curti.png" align="left" height="100" > | Alvin Chung | Flask Developer | achung0 | achung00@stuy.edu |
 | <img src="https://s-media-cache-ak0.pinimg.com/736x/72/19/e8/7219e8b1b182d381c7725b2d404dacd9.jpg" align="left" height="100"> |  Claire Liu  |  CFA Developer  | cliu5  |  cliu5@stuy.edu  |

+## Standard dependency workflow
+*Do NOT check dependencies into the repo*
+- Create a virtual environment outside the repo (or inside, as long as you do not check it into the repo)
+- When you add a new dependency:
+  `pip freeze > requirements.txt`
+- When you want to install the new dependencies:
+  `pip install -r requirements.txt`
+- THE ONLY THING ADDED TO THE REPO SHOULD BE `requirements.txt`

+## Tips for Deployment

+- Do not check db files into the repo
+- Deploy early
+- Use automated deployment scripts
+  - A good way to automate deployment is through git hooks
+- Do not use spaces, hyphens or slashes in the app name